AbcAeffchen/Sephpa/README.md

 Have also a look at utilitiesExample.php

+The SepaUtilities provides also patterns that can be used in the HTML5 input-attribute "pattern" to hint the user

 ###Creating a new SEPA file###

 Note: This is not meant to teach you SEPA.
 If you want to learn more about SEPA or SEPA files,